Roy M. Davenport

-Rear Admiral Roy Milton Davenport (June 18, 1909 – December 24, 1987) was an officer in the United States Navy.
+Rear Admiral Roy Milton Davenport (June 18, 1909 – December 24, 1987) was an American officer in the United States Navy.
 He is the first sailor to be awarded five Navy Crosses, the United States military's second highest decoration for valor.
 Davenport was awarded these military decorations while serving as a submarine commander in the Pacific during World War II.